GTLibraryDataVisualization/Plotly-with-Python-Introduction-Workshop/README.md

 # Plotly-with-Python-Introductory-Workshop

+After this workshop, we would appreciate your input on how your workshop experience is and how we can do better here: https://docs.google.com/forms/d/e/1FAIpQLScpN3Leq765IihESOpakWJgj4MqdtR_jf9GXtlyqrMGA7nYqg/viewform?usp=sf_link

 Using Plotly API for python in order to create a 3D scatter plot Here I will explain the contents of this workbook, and how to run each file The preferred and easiest way to run the file is using plotly_workshop.py